 Videos dominate among visual aids and they work very well, both as information and as a means of breaking up sensory monotony.

+-great!

 13) First, I would like to say that I enjoyed the presentation very much and I consider it to be a high-quality piece of work.